hive-mind-fs/hive-mind/README.md

 npm install -g expo-cli
 ```

-Install dangling expo dep:
+Install a dangling Expo dependency:

 ```
 expo install react-native-svg
 ```

-Install nodemon (this is used to run the server and watch for changes)
+Install nodemon (this is used to run the server and watch for changes):

 ```
 npm install -g nodemon